Key takeaways:

 Having a history of conditions like eczema, food allergies, and hay fever

 Signs of asthma in kids can include coughing at night, wheezing, and fast breathing.
-But it can be hard to figure out if your child’s symptoms are caused by asthma, especially when they are younger than 5 years of age.
+But it can be hard to figure out if your child’s symptoms are caused by asthma, especially when they are younger than 5 years.
 That’s because other conditions can cause asthma-like symptoms.
-So contact your provider if you think your kid may have childhood asthma symptoms.
+So contact your child’s healthcare team if you think your kid may have childhood asthma symptoms.
 Early diagnosis and treatment can prevent severe asthma attacks.
 Asthma treatment also keeps your kid’s lungs healthy so that they can grow, learn, and play.

 Andersson, M., et al. (2013).
 Remission and persistence of asthma followed from 7 to 19 years of age.
 Pediatrics.